MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 1. Do your Pro Code and Operations teams manage Azure Pipelines?

-1. Are you Pro code team creating components in JavaScript?
+1. Are you a Pro code team creating components in JavaScript?

 1. Are you integrating with OpenAPI enabled Web APIs?